skalex05/team-bath-rov-ui/README.md

 ## VideoStream Object

-This is used to store information related to the camera feeds on the ROV.
+This is used to store information related to the camera feeds **on the ROV**.
+Different processes are used when dealing with video **in the UI**.

-The key argument of this object is the `camera_frame` which stores a 3D **numpy** array of pixels of shape `height,width,channels` of what the video feed is currently receiving.
-This is not to be confused with `camera_feed` which is a `cv2.VideoCapture` object to read frames from.

-The array stored in `camera_frame` is sent across a socket where it is recieved by the `DataInterface` and the UI is updated acordingly.

 **Methods:**

 - `start_init_camera_feed()` - This creates a thread which runs `init_camera_feed()`
-- `init_camera_feed()` - This function attempts to read a frame from the `camera_feed`.
-If it is successful, it will **emit** the `camera_initialised` signal in the `App` object.
-Otherwise, it will attempt several more times by recursively calling the function until a maximum number of attempts is reached.
-At which point, the user must press the `Reinitialise Cameras` action to restart this process.
+- `init_camera_feed()` - This function attempts to grab a frame from the `camera_feed`.
+If it is successful, it will start a thread to continuously grab new frames from the `cv2.VideoCapture` object.
+Otherwise, it will attempt several more times by recursively calling the function until a maximum number of attempts are reached.
-- `update_camera_frame()` - The data in `camera_frame` is updated with the newest data read from `camera_feed` *(Note: Testing is needed to see what happens when an initialised camera feed suddenly becomes unavailable.
-Program should identify and deal with this gracefully beyond just flooding the console with "Could not read...")*
-- `generate_pixmap(camera_frame, target_width, target_height)` - a static method for translating a 3D numpy array `camera_frame` into a `QPixmap` object of a desired size.
-Aspect ratio of the image is maintained.

-## SOCK_STREAM Threads
+- `get_camera_frame()` - Retrieves, encodes and pickles the most recently grabbed frame so it is ready to be sent to the UI.

+## Socket Sending and Recieving

-The following two classes provide a robust protocol for sending and receiving various different messages over SOCK_STREAM sockets.
+The following two classes provide robust protocols for sending and receiving various different messages via **TCP** and **UDP**.

 ### SockStreamRecv

 **Init Parameters:**

-- `app` - The UI app object if applicable so the thread will close gracefully.
-App = None is allowed otherwise but this is blocking.
+- `app` - The `App` object if applicable so the thread will close gracefully. `App = None` is allowed but this is blocking.
 - `connected` - A boolean that indicates if a connection is sending data.
 - `addr` - The **IP Address** that the connection will be bound to.
 - `port` - The port the socket is bound to.
+- `on_recv` - A required function that is called when a new message is received.
-- `on_recv` - A function that can be passed which will be called whenever a new message is recieved.
+- `on_connect` - A function that can be passed which is called a socket connection opens.
-- `on_disconnect` - A function that can be passed which will be called whenever a socket connection closes.
+- `on_disconnect` - A function that can be passed which is called when a socket connection closes.

-**Protocol:**
+- `buffer_size` - Size of the socket buffer in bytes. **Maximum** Size for **UDP** is **65535** bytes.
+- `timeout` - How long the socket will attempt to perform an operation before timing out.

+**TCP Protocol:**

 1. Listen for a new connection on the specified `port` and `addr` (this will timeout if one is not found and then will repeat **1.**)
-2. A connection is established.
+2. A connection is established and `on_connect` is called.
 3. A buffer (referred to as `incoming_bytes`) is created for holding bytes read from the socket buffer.
 A flag to indicate the start of a new message is created (referred to as `read_start`) and is set to **true**.
 A final buffer stores our recieved `payload`.
-4. Bytes are sent across the socket and placed into a 1MB socket buffer.
+4. Bytes are sent across the socket and placed into our socket buffer.
 5. Bytes are read from the socket buffer and appended to `incoming_bytes`
 6. If `read_start` is **true** (We are at the start of a new message), extract the header from the start of `incoming_bytes` and continue to **7.** Otherwise we go to **9.**
-7. From our `header` we extract the `msg_size` and time that the message was sent. `read_start` is set to **false**
+7. Our `header` contains `Message Size In Bytes`, `Timestamp of Send`, `Send Frequency`.
 8. The `header` is removed from `incoming_bytes`
-9. `incoming_bytes` are appended to `payload`
+9. `incoming_bytes` are appended to our `payload`.
-10. If the size of our `payload` is larger than our expected `msg_size` we have recieved our whole message.
+10. If the size of our `payload` is larger than our expected `msg_size` we have recieved our whole message (and some of the next message).
 Otherwise we empty `incoming_bytes` and go back to **4.**
 11. `payload` is truncated to our `msg_size`. `incoming_bytes` is emptied and subsequent bytes after `msg_size` in `payload` are placed into `incoming_bytes`
 12. `read_start` is set back to **true** to read the next message.
-The thread's `on_recv` is called.
+The thread's `on_recv` function is called.
 We go back to **4.**

 If at any point a connection becomes unresponsive(times out) or causes a connection error, the thread will return to **1.**
 If this occurs, `on_disconnect` is called.

+**UDP Protocol:**

+1. Bind to a socket on the specified `port` and `addr`.
+2. Attempt to recieve bytes from the buffer.
+3. If the time since bytes were last recieved exceeds `timeout` period, go back to **1.** and call `on_disconnect` if previosuly connected.
+Otherwise, if no bytes were recieved go back to **2.**
+4. Bytes have been recieved and are moved from the socket buffer to `payload_bytes`.
+If not already connected, call `on_connect`
+5. Extract the header from `payload bytes`
+5. The header should consist of `Message Size In Bytes`, `Timestamp of Send`, `Send Frequency`.
+6. Call the `on_recv` function.
+7. If the time since `last_msg` is lower than that needed for `Send Frequency`, sleep until `Send Frequency` is matched in the reciever.
+8. Go back to **2**.

 ### SockStreamSend

 ***NOTE: If `sleep` is set to a low value, the thread may be sending data faster than the recieving socket can cope with.
 This can lead to degredation in the responsiveness in connections.
-For now ensure `sleep` is of a sufficient value to avoid this.
-Ideally, this should be fixed.***
+Consider switching to UDP or sending less frequently***

 - `app` - The UI app object if applicable so the thread will close gracefully.
 App = None is allowed otherwise but this is blocking.
 - `connected` - A boolean that indicates if a connection is receiving data.
 - `addr` - The **IP Address** that the connection will be bound to.
 - `port` - The port the socket is bound to.
 - `sleep` - The interval in seconds the thread should wait before sending the next message.
 - `get_data` - A function that can be passed which is used to provide data to send across the socket.
+This function should return bytes.
+- `on_connect` - A function that can be passed which is called when a socket connection opens.
 - `on_disconnect` - A function that can be passed which will be called whenever a socket connection closes.

-**Protocol:**
+- `timeout` - How long the socket will attempt to perform an operation before timing out.

+**TCP Protocol:**

 1. Attempt to connect to the specified `port` and `addr` (this will timeout if one is not found and then will repeat **1.**)
-2. A connection is established.
+2. A connection is established and `on_connect` is called.
 3. The thread will sleep the amount of time specified by `sleep`.
 4. Data is recieved from `get_data()`.
-If no data is provided, we return to 3.
+If no data is provided, we return to **3.**
 5. Create the payload.
-This begins with the **header**, consisting of `msg_size` (number of bytes after the header in this message) and the time the message is being sent.
-The data is converted to bytes and added to the end.
+This begins with the **header**, consisting of `Message Size In Bytes`, `Timestamp of Send`, `Send Frequency`.
+Data from `get_data()` is appended to the end.
 6. Send the payload across the socket.

 If at any point a connection becomes unresponsive(times out) or causes a connection error, the thread will return to **1.**
 If this occurs, `on_disconnect` is called.

+**UDP Protocol:**

+1. Create a non-blocking socket on the specified `addr` and `port`.
+2. Data is recieved from `get_data()` and is appended behind a **header** consisting of `Message Size In Bytes`, `Timestamp of Send`, `Send Frequency`.
+3. The data is attempted to be sent across the socket.
+4. If successful, `on_connect` is called and the thread sleeps.
+Go to **2.**
+5. If unsuccessful, `on_disconnect` is called if the thread had been connected.
+Go to **1.**

 ### SockSend

 This is a function that can be used to send a one-off message to a thread.

+It will behave very similarly to SockStreamSend but for a single message. **This function is blocking**.
+Ideally run this function on its own thread.

 For this function you can specify the following parameters:

 - `app` - The UI app object if applicable so the thread will close gracefully.
 App = None is allowed otherwise but this is blocking.
 - `addr` - The **IP Address** that the connection will be bound to.
 - `port` - The port the socket is bound to.
 - `msg` - Message to send across the socket

-It will behave very similarly to SockStreamSend and will ensure the message is sent. **This function is blocking**.
-Ideally run this function on its own thread.
+- `max_retries` - Maximum number of times the function will try to send the message before failing.
+If max_retries is set to a value less than 1, the function will retry perpetually until the message is sent. (**NOTE: This could be dangerous if SockSend is called from a key thread and blocks.**)

 ## Window Widget

-***NOTE: Current implementation only supports 1920x1080 displays.
-This needs to be modified.***

-Each window is a frameless, full screen window (1920x1080) that can be moved around to different monitors using the `NavBar` at the top of the screen.
+Each window is a frameless, full screen window that can be moved around to different monitors using the `NavBar` at the top of the screen.
 A window will automatically reposition itself to ensure the entire window is visible.

-The `Window` class is a subclasses of `QFrame`s and is a container for all UI content within a window.
+The `Window` class is a subclass of `QFrame` and is a container for all UI content within a window.
 The `Window` class should not be used directly but only through the subclasses `Pilot`,`Copilot` and`Grapher`.
 Each window should load all static widgets through a `.ui` of the same name.